Reiniery/Overlappogram/README.md

 ﻿# Overlappogram
-Can do Low Fip High Fip Response functions. make_spectral= false to use LOWFIP, highsfip response functions
+Can do Low Fip High Fip Response functions.

 in TOML file, instead of response ='file name', use lowfip='file name' and highfip='file name'